microprediction/timemachines/docs/README.md

 View as [web page](https://microprediction.github.io/timemachines/)

 ### Online timeseries forecasting

-Here y is a vector or scalar, and we want to predict it three steps in advance.
+If y is a vector or scalar, and we want to predict it three steps in advance, in online fashion,

      for yi in y:
          xi, x_std, s = f(y=yi, s=s, k=3)

+See [skaters](https://microprediction.github.io/timemachines/skaters.html) for more detail.

 *This package is a collection of a hundred or so "f"s.*